Resetand/textarea-markdown-editor/README.md

 **Textarea Markdown** is a simple markdown editor using only `<textarea/>`.
 It extends textarea by adding formatting features like shortcuts, invoked commands, and other to make user experience better 🙃

-Essentially this library - just provide textarea Component.
-You can choose any engine for markdown rendering, any layout.
+Essentially this library just provide textarea Component.
+You can choose any markdown parser, any layout.
 Can use any existing textarea Component and style it as you prefer

 <p align="center">
   <img src="https://raw.githubusercontent.com/Resetand/textarea-markdown-editor/master/img/overview.gif" />